antonisierakowski/presentations-frontend/README.md

 ## present-it
-This repo hosts frontend for Lama Media recruitment task called present-it.
-[For the backend part, visit this link.](https://github.com/antonisierakowski/lama-recruitment-present-it-backend)
+This repo hosts frontend app for `presentations` web app.
+[For the backend part, visit this link.](https://github.com/antonisierakowski/presentations-backend)

 ##### Prerequisites to run:
 * `node` or `nvm`